-In this eight-part video series I interview cardiologist Dr. William Davis MD, author of Wheat Belly, one of the most popular health books of the decade.
+In this seven-part video series I interview cardiologist Dr. William Davis MD, author of Wheat Belly, one of the most popular health books of the decade.
 Learn how wheat sensitivities, wheat intolerance, and wheat allergies impact your body and lead to cardiovascular disease, diabetes, chronic inflammation, and skin disorders.
 Dr. Davis has since gone on to write Wheat Belly Total Health, Wheat Belly Cookbook and Wheat Belly 30 Minutes (or less!)
 Cookbook.

 Dr. William Davis reveals that his decision to stop eating wheat didn’t occur overnight.
 In fact, his personal experience in college, his startling blood sugar and triglyceride levels on a low-fat vegetarian diet, and his patients’ remarkable results all informed his decision to cut out wheat.